Skaruts/TIC-80-utils-and-libs/TICkle/README.md

 end)
 ```

+---

-##### Item Parameters
+#### Item Parameters

-Every item takes at least an `id` and a position.
+Every item takes at least an id and a position.
 Both the id and position are relative the parent.
 A width and height are optional, but if the item should receive any mouse input, then they should not be zero.

 The global position of an item is accessible through the `gx` and `gy` fields of the item.
 This is usually what you'll want to use for rendering the item at its actual screen position, or for checking mouse input.